shayvt/hebrew-acronym-util/readme.md

 This is a C# utility library for handling Hebrew acronyms.

 ## Usage
-To use this library, create an instance of `CategorizedHebrewAcronyms`, set the `Categories` property with the desired categories, and then call the `Load` method to load the acronyms.
+To use this library, create an instance of `CategorizedHebrewAcronyms`, set the `Categories` property with the desired categories, and then call the `Initialize` method to load the acronyms.
 You can then use the `ConvertAcronymToWords` method to convert acronyms to words.

 ```csharp
 CategorizedHebrewAcronyms acronyms = new()